UPDATED DECEMBER 2021

-Holidays that are usually spent with lots of family.
-The season of festive parties with friends and co-workers.
-Gift shopping in crowded malls.
-Cookie swaps and gift exchanges.
-All things that now, you only see through the internal calculation in your mind of “how many germs does that equal?”.
-You’ve done the calculation and you know.
-You know that this year, the holidays will be quieter at your house.
-There won’t be the festive hustle and bustle.
-There will mostly be sanitizing and spraying.
-Sigh.
+Holidays are usually associated with crowds: festive parties with friends and co-workers, gift shopping in crowded malls, cookie swaps and gift exchanges.
+All things that now, you only see through the internal calculation in your mind of “how many germs does that equal?”

 - Thankful Cards: This is a great time to reflect on some of the thoughtful things that friends and family did for you while you were in the NICU or after you came home.
-Take time, while you’re in isolation this season, to write personal notes of thanks for the meals prepared, or lawns mowed, or cards sent or kids watched while you were at the hospital with your preemie.
-Let people know that you are thankful for their gestures and can’t wait for them to meet your little one after isolation.
+Take time, while you’re in isolation this season, to write personal notes of thanks for the meals prepared, or lawns mowed, or cards sent or kids watched while you were at the hospital with your baby.
+Let people know that you are thankful for their gestures and can’t wait for them to meet your little one some day.

 - Holiday Movie Marathon: All those Christmas movies you love but never have time to watch?
 Make it happen this year.
 Hot cocoa, cuddling with your sweet little baby, It’s a Wonderful Life.
-I mean, please.
 It doesn’t get more perfect.

-- Celebrate: No doubt about it, isolation during the holidays is hard for you, your spouse, your other children and for all the people who want to see your face in person.
+- Celebrate: No doubt about it, isolation during the holidays is hard for you, your spouse, your other children and for all the people who want to see your family in person.
 But don’t dwell on the few things that are missing this season.
-Celebrate the gift of life in this sweet baby, who got such a rough start.
-Embrace the opportunity to spend intimate time as a small family.
+Celebrate the gift of life and embrace the opportunity to spend intimate time as a small family.
 Celebrate how far you’ve all come in this year.